How to Join?

 Do not be frightened, the more you know about your ancestor – the more likely you are to find his records and supporting information.
 You will very likely find the search is easier than you think, and it will be a most rewarding and moving personal experience.
 We will even help with the research of your ancestry to a Confederate veteran.
 We have professional genealogists at the Division level and most camps offer genealogy research for prospective members.

 The North Carolina Division is composed of over 100 individual chapters, called “Camps,” which are located throughout the state.
 For information about the camp nearest you, please contact the following: Division 2nd Lt.
-Commander Andrew Johnson by email.
-Use these two forms to start the application process:
+Commander Eric Riley (email) Use these two forms to start the application process:

 Benefits of membership include participation in local, state and national events; a membership certificate; a subscription to the Confederate Veteran magazine, published bimonthly; and a subscription to the Carolina Confederate newsletter, published bimonthly (delivered by email).